weaversa/cryptol-course/labs/Salsa20/Salsa20Props.md

 So far we've been proving that functions are invertible by showing that no two different inputs cause a function's outputs to _collide_.
-Though, for `Salsa20Core` we'll actuall be trying to find such collisions.
+Though, for `Salsa20Core` we'll actually be trying to find such collisions.

 [Dr. Bernstein states](http://cr.yp.to/salsa20.html) [1],